SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 or an unexpected error.
 In these cases, cancellation is also requested via `cancellation_service`, and each node in `execute()` checks for cancellation at the start of its iteration.

+**Cancellation registry lifecycle.** A cancellation entry is acknowledged (removed from the registry) at whichever of these happens: the workflow's node-boundary check catches it and raises `EarlyTerminationException`, or the stream tears down; the Eventlet reader greenlet's `finally` and the fallback generator's `finally` both acknowledge any still-pending cancellation for their `request_id`.
+The teardown acknowledgment matters because a cancellation that lands during the *final* responder node has no later node boundary to catch it; without it the id stayed in the registry forever.
+As a backstop for ids that are never acknowledged at all (e.g. bogus `request_id` values sent to the unauthenticated DELETE endpoints), `CancellationService` lazily prunes entries older than `CANCELLATION_TTL_SECONDS` (1 hour) on each new cancellation request, so the registry cannot grow without bound over long uptimes.

 **Unbounded post-return lifetime.** On *natural* completion there is no per-node deadline or time-based cancellation: the reader terminates only when `handle_user_prompt()` exhausts.
 A post-returnToUser node that blocks indefinitely therefore keeps its reader greenlet (and the request-scoped state it captured) alive for the life of the process, since the client has already disconnected at the terminator and nothing else will reclaim it.
 This is an inherent trade-off of letting post-return work outlive the client; bound such nodes with their own timeouts rather than relying on the request lifecycle to free them.
-The known concrete instance of this — the per-discussion memory condensation lock in `slow_but_quality_rag_tool.py` — is now bounded by default: the acquire waits `condensationLockTimeoutSeconds` (default 600s) and, on timeout, skips memory generation for that round (self-healing — it retries on the next qualifying turn) rather than blocking forever.
+The known concrete instance of this, the per-discussion memory condensation lock in `slow_but_quality_rag_tool.py`, is now bounded by default: the acquire waits `condensationLockTimeoutSeconds` (default 600s) and, on timeout, skips memory generation for that round (self-healing: it retries on the next qualifying turn) rather than blocking forever.
 Set that key to 0 to restore the original unbounded wait.

 Correspondingly, the streaming generator's `finally` block sends `stop_signal` to the reader **only** on this